 According to the report, aggressive inline skates wheels vary between 55 and 59 mm, inline hockey skates at 72-80 mm, recreational inline skates at 70-90 mm, fitness inline skates at 90-110, and inline racing skates at over 110 mm.

-However, if you want to go slower, the 76-80 mm would be the real deal.
-For children, wheel sizes of 60-70 mm will serve them right.
+However, the 76-80 mm would be the real deal if you want to go slower.
+For children, 60-70 mm wheel sizes will serve them right.

 From this explanation, you can already tell the different types of inline skates.
 Here’s a quick summary for you.

-- Aggressive inline skates – Are mainly used for artistic skating to perform tricks and jumps.
+- Aggressive inline skates – These are mainly used for artistic skating to perform tricks and jumps.
 These skates have a relatively small wheel size of 55-59 mm.
 Also, they’re best for street skating, skating over obstacles, or skating in skate parks.

-- Inline hockey skates – As the name suggests, these skates are worn mainly by hockey players and have a wheel size of 72 mm and 80 mm.
+- Inline hockey skates – As the name suggests, these skates are worn mainly by hockey players and have 72 mm and 80 mm wheel sizes.
 Nonetheless, you can still use them to skate in a skate park for fun.

 - Inline recreation skates – These skates are designed for recreational skating in skate parks, sports courts, or street skating.
 They have a wheel diameter of 70-90 mm.

 - Inline fitness skates – Are commonly used for body fitness and recreational skating.
-They’re the most common inline skates and have a wheel diameter of 90-110 mm.
+They’re the most common inline skates with a 90-110 mm wheel diameter.

-- Inline racing skates – as the name suggests, these skates are used by speed skaters.
+- Inline racing skates – as the name suggests, speed skaters use these skates.
 They have a large wheel size of over 110 mm with hard wheels.

 Rollerblades and inline skates refer to the same thing.
-Below is a breakdown of the different parts of a rollerblade or inline skate.
+Below is a breakdown of the different rollerblades or inline skate parts.
 Let’s dive right in.

-Rollerblades can either have wheels, four wheels, or three wheels.
-Five and four wheels are ideal for beginners and intermediate inline skaters, while the experienced skaters will find three wheels a good fit.
+Roller blades can either have wheels, four wheels, or three wheels.
+Five and four wheels are ideal for beginners and intermediate inline skaters, while experienced skaters will find three wheels a good fit.
 But that’s only the tip of the iceberg.

 The wheels also vary in size.
 Some are small-sized, others are medium-sized, and others are wide.